 The law on interest on late payment is regulated in the Executive Order of the Act on interest and other matters relating to late payment - or in common parlance: the Interest Act.

 The original Interest Act dates back to 1977 and is updated periodically.
-The current and applicable Interest Act is from 2014.
-We recommend that you always refer to the current and thus the applicable Interest Act on retsinformation.dk when you want to find further information on the text of the law.
+The current and applicable interest law is from 2014.
+We recommend that you always refer to the current and thus the applicable interest law on retsinformation.dk when you want to find further information about the legal text.

 For most creditors, section 5 of the Interest Act, which deals with the calculation of interest, is of particular interest.